MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/netfx/kusto-ingest-best-practices.md

 Ingestion works best if done in large chunks.
 * It consumes the least resources
-* It produces the most COGS-optimized data shards, and results in the best data transactions
+* It produces the most COGS (cost of goods sold)-optimized data shards, and results in the best data transactions

 We recommend customers who ingest data with the Kusto.Ingest library or directly into the engine, to send data in batches of **100 MB** to **1 GB (uncompressed)**
 * The upper limit is important when working directly with the engine, to help reduce the amount of memory used by the ingestion process